Healthy Homes Assessment Newtown

 Insulation Newtown

-Insulation for underfloor and ceilings is mandatory to all rental houses since 1 July 2019.
-Property managers and landlords have to ensure that the insulation meets standards that are in line with the latest quality.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be filled with or replaced.
+Insulation for underfloor and ceilings is required on all rental homes since 1 July 2019.
+All landlords and property managers are required to make sure that the insulation meets standards that are in line with the latest standard.
+In some cases, existing ceiling insulation or insulation in the subfloor space might need to be added or replaced.

-The "R" refers to thermal resistance, and it is a measurement of how well insulation withstands heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
+The more high the R-value, better the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 and underfloor R 1.3